petershin/liferay-learn/docs/dxp/latest/en/getting-started/changing-your-sites-appearance.md

 ## Changing Your Site's Theme

-By default, Liferay instances include the *Classic* theme, but you can deploy and use custom themes.
+By default, Liferay instances use the Classic theme, but you can deploy and use custom themes.

 ### Deploy a New Theme